Frances Ann Dudley – January 14, 2026

 Frankie loved to travel and spoke often of her memories traveling abroad.
 She was afforded the opportunity to live in Greece and Australia.
 She also visited Israel, Europe, and Mexico where she served alongside her friends on a missions trip.
 One of her greatest desires was to take her three children to Israel which she was unable to do.

 Other great loves were her pets, and her last pet, Teddy, had her heart.
 He was her constant companion.
 She would have loved any financial support or volunteer support to be given to the National Mill Dog Rescue where she adopted Teddy.
-Alternatively, Indigo for Autism is a program her grandson, David, thrived in.
+Alternatively, Indigo for Autism is a program her grandson, David, thrives in.
 She loved the growth and independence she saw develop in him.
 Support for these programs would have meant the world to her.

 Frankie knew the Lord and had a beautiful personal relationship with Jesus.
 We, her family, have learned of many stories in which her faith made an impact.
 We will always be grateful to know the love so many had for her and most of all the love she had for Jesus.